top of page

 Beth Organ

-Beth trained at the Royal Central School of Speech and Drama.
+Beth is back for 2026!
+Having trained at the Royal Central School of Speech and Drama.

 Her Theatre credits include: Noser: The Start-Up Musical (Edinburgh Fringe); Julie Blinks (Pleasance Theatre); What We May Be: The Many Faces of Shakespeare’s Women (Awkward Tree); The Widow in the Water Garden (North Country Theatre); Oranges and Elephants (Hackney Empire); Brassed Off (#1 UK Tour, York Theatre Royal/The Touring Consortium).